Commenting on an application

 For the majority of applications, anyone has the right to comment; you do not need to have received a letter inviting your comments, have a direct interest in a proposal or be an adjoining owner or occupant.
 All comments are public information.
 They must be in writing including your name and address but please avoid including signatures or telephone numbers.

-Your comments must be in writing and should include your name and postal address.
+Your comments must be in writing and must include your name and postal address.
 We are unable to consider anonymous representations.
-You will receive an acknowledgement letter, but we regret that further correspondence cannot be entered into.
 Please note that it is the content of the representations we receive that is important rather than the volume of letters; we cannot reject a proposal simply because many people oppose it.

 What can I say about an application?

 In deciding a planning application, we will make the decision based on planning issues such as: